How Points Work in Popular Domino Games

 - Support more players

-This is why Mexican Train requires a Double-12 domino set.
+This is why Mexican Train and Chicken Foot require a Double-12 domino set.

 Final Thoughts